Setting up your first webhook

 A url

 must be specified for each webhook event type that you register.
 You can configure multiple event types to be sent to the same destination URL endpoint.
-This would require multiple calls to the Register Webhook endpoint for each event type you want to receive, each with the same url
+This would require multiple calls to the endpoint for each event type you want to receive, each with the same url

 field.